Battle of Mantinea (362 BC): Aftermath

 Thebes was struck a heavy blow to their supremacy despite the victory on the battlefield because Epaminondas had been slain.
 On his deathbed, Epaminondas, upon hearing of the deaths of his fellow leaders, instructed the Thebans to make peace, despite having won the battle.
 Without his leadership and military capabilities, Theban hopes for hegemony faded.
 The Spartans, however, having again been defeated in battle, were unable to replace their losses.
 Since many elite Spartan warriors were slain during the battle, Sparta's military strength was greatly weakened by the conflict.
 This was because it would take years of training, experience, and resources to produce the seasoned veterans lost in the battle, thus the remnants of the military were left in the hands of the less experienced.

 Contemporary historians, such as Xenophon and Ephorus, were disappointed in the indecisive nature of the battle despite the assemblage of the greatest cities of Greece into a single battle.
 Ancient Greek historiography, focused on a long tradition of sectioning history into epochs, could not make sense of the historical significance of the Battle of Mantinea due to the lack of political or territorial changes the battle brought.
 The failure for a single hegemon to develop from this battle convinced writers like Xenophon to come to the conclusion that Greece inherently existed in a state of disorder and no clear hegemon would ever emerge.

 The ultimate result of the battle was to pave the way for the Macedonian rise as the leading force who subjugated the rest of Greece by exploiting the weakness of both the Thebans and the Spartans.
-This was because from 368–365 B.C.
-Phillip II of Macedon was held captive in Thebes, in which he became mentored by Epaminondas.
-Under Epaminondas' wing, Phillip was able to earn a military education in Epaminondas' successful unconventional (at the time) styles of warfare.
+This was because from 368 to 365 B.C.
+Philip II of Macedon was held captive in Thebes, in which he became mentored by Epaminondas.
+Under Epaminondas's wing, Phillip was able to earn a military education in Epaminondas's successful unconventional (at the time) styles of warfare.
 In 364 B.C., Phillip returned to Macedon.
 Thereafter he would utilize his military skills to dominate Greece.